rishi-koushal/Ribonucleic-Acid-Vision-Classifier/READ_ME.md

 ##### 3. Creating the Dataset

 Here, we not only focus majorly on miRNA, but also the tRNA that actually help to build the protein.
-The typica; function of the tRNA is to decode the mRNA's instructions.
+The typical function of the tRNA is to decode the mRNA's instructions.
 Inorder to classify them, we must manually label them inorder to create the perfect dataset for our model.
 The generic shape of miRNA will be hairpin and tRNA will be a clover leaf.
 With the help of multi label pigeon, we can annotate them really quick

 ```
 annotations = annotate(images,